I don’t seem to choose my thoughts.

 And so I commit myself to freedom… not on logical, but on eminently moral grounds.

-I commit myself to freedom because I refuse to be a hapless victim condemned to an inevitable, even if unpredictable, trajectory in an indifferent universe.
+I commit myself to freedom because I refuse to be a mere effect…. a hapless victim condemned to an inevitable, even if unpredictable, trajectory in an indifferent universe.

 I commit myself to freedom because rejecting it relinquishes my power… ALL of it… by virtue of the absolute law of self-fulfilling prophecy.